mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 That means “no design on having a reward.” *[He writes that on the board.]*

 If you concentrate on body and breath, that is samadhi.
 By the help of samadhi, there is the practice of egolessness.
 But that is not enough.
-Egolessness must be something which we have to *actualize*, every day, moment after moment.
+Egolessness must be something which we *actualize*, every day, moment after moment.
 When you see the breath: long breath, you should take your long breath, short breath, you should take care of short breath.
 Really practice the continuation of samadhi; at that time, there is the practice of egolessness.
 That egolessness is what is called “having no design of having reward.”
 Finally, something is left.
 That something is just activity.
 That is called shikantaza.

-This regulation of the mind doesn’t connect with this.
+The regulation of the mind doesn’t connect with this.
 Of course, it connects, because regulation of the mind is really closely related with number three, regulation of the body.
 The body and mind are one; that’s why it’s very close.
 But if you completely practice the regulation of the mind based on samadhi and egolessness and no design on having any reward – at that time, you don’t know.
 You cannot perceive what total personality is, what is it that Buddha Nature is.
 You can experience it, but you don’t know what it is.
 It doesn’t connect.
 In a sense it connects, but it doesn’t connect totally, so you don’t know what it is.

 ##### 22:51